Getting Help with Mission Continuity

-- Enter that section of your existing plan into Shadow-Planner as part of an Action Plan in that category
+- Enter that plan into Shadow-Planner as an Action Plan in that category.

-Procedures are re-useable, so you can easily reuse them in other categories after the initial entry.
-Also, how many Action Plans you have in each BETH3 category is entirely dependent on the needs of your area.
-Use your existing BCP plans to determine whether you need to enter one, none, or many Action Plans within a given BETH3 category.
+Procedures are re-useable; you can easily use them in other plans after they are created.
+Also, the number of Action Plans you have in each BETH3 category is entirely dependent on the needs of your area.
+You can use your existing plans to determine whether you need to enter one, none, or many Action Plans within a given BETH3 category.